obsproject/obs-studio/BUILD-CUSTOM-OBS.md

 definition compiled with Inno Setup 6.7.3 using an isolated test payload.
 That fixture is not a distributable OBS build.
 A full OBS build, clean-PC installation, upgrade/uninstall and live output tests remain outstanding.

+Scheduler validation: the standalone C++/Qt model tests and native dialog smoke test pass.
+They cover recurrence boundaries, end dates, disabled entries, persistence, missed starts, clock rollback, DST, and creating a weekday schedule through the UI.
+The dialog was also rendered with Windows fonts for visual inspection.